-Possible "side-effects" do not necessarily negative the value of the shareholder advisory vote in the UK.
-But it could be that many of its benefits are bundled with an overall corporate governance system that gives shareholders considerably more power than in the US, so that a "transplant" of "say on pay" alone would trade differently in the US.
-Corporate governance in this sense is a function of ownership and legal rules.
-UK ownership is characterized by what might be called "concentrated institutional ownership," meaning that although UK firm are "Berle-Means" firms without controlling owners, the shares are held first, by institutions rather than retail investors, and second, that these institutions are "concentrated" rather than "dispersed."
-59 As noted above, the dominant UK institutional investors have been insurers and private industry pension funds.
+Corporate governance in this sense is a function of ownership structure as well as law on the books.
+U.K. ownership is characterized by a "concentrated institutional ownership."
+This means, firstly, that U.K. firms are held by institutional investors, not retail investors, and secondly, that the institutions are "concentrated" rather than "dispersed."
+As noted above, the dominant U.K. institutional investors have been insurers and private industry pension funds.
 They share a common address, the City of London, and common objectives, long-term holdings producing steady dividends and gains.
-Over a 40 year period they have gained considerable experience in collaborative efforts to engage their investee firms on business and governance matters.60
+Over a forty-year period they have gained considerable experience in collaborative efforts to engage their investee firms on business and governance matters.
+94